pensjonatus/flash-fiction/blog/not-wishing-you-would-die.md

 ---
-title: 'Not wishing you would die'
+title: Not wishing you would die
 date: '2023-04-08'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Valentine got lots of birthday cards, and they were all on the table, basking in